How can I help Postcrossing balance the very active countries?

 Another way to help is by activating the option in your profile that allows for more country repetitions when you're sending postcards.
 With this option switched on, when you request a new address, Postcrossing will not try to select a country that you are not currently exchanging postcards with.
 This way, you will start to send more postcards to the most active countries, thus helping Postcrossing to balance the different weights of each country.

 Not all postcrossers are equal though, and you might prefer to send postcards to as many different countries as possible — that's ok too!
-The option to send to repeated countries is optional, and is switched off by default.
+The option to send to repeated countries is switched off by default, and you shouldn’t feel you have to enable it.
 You can select it only temporarily to experiment with, or keep it on (or off) for a longer period of time.
 Either way, it's up to you.
 Note that this only changes the destination of your postcards — it does not change where the postcards you receive will come from.

 If you have any questions about this, feel free to contact us.